AIasd/ADFuzz/README.md

 and put the folder  `channel_extraction` inside `apollo/cyber/python/cyber_py3/`.
 Note that this step is preferred to be done before building apollo `./apollo.sh build_opt_gpu` to avoid an extra building step.

-#### Create Apollo Master in Vehicles
+#### Create an Configuration supporting Apollo 6.0 (or later) with the perception module in Vehicles Library
-SVL does not have a default "Apollo Master" for "Lincoln2017MKZ" under "Vehicles".
-To create one, one can duplicate "Apollo 5.0" and then add sensors "Clock Sensor" and "Signal Sensor" from "Apollo 6.0 (modular testing)".
+SVL does not have a default "Apollo 6.0 (or later)" for "Lincoln2017MKZ" under "Vehicles".
+To create one, on SVL web UI,

+1. Under 'Vehicles Library > Lincoln2017MKZ > Sensor Configurations', clone "Apollo 5.0", rename it to "Apollo 6.0 (with Signal Sensor)".

+2. Add the sensors "Clock Sensor", "Signal Sensor", and "3D Ground Truth" into "Apollo 6.0 (with Signal Sensor)" following those defined in "Apollo 6.0 (modular testing)".

+3. Change the "Topic" and "X" of "3D Ground Truth" to "/apollo/perception/obstacles_gt" and "10" respectively.

+Note the camera module for traffic light detection of Apollo 6.0 (and later) seems to still not work properly so ground-truth traffic signal is provided via "Signal Sensor".

 #### Other preparation
-Need to change the field `model_id` in svl_specific to one's own model_id on svl web UI.
+One needs to change the used value of the variable `model_id` in `simulation_utils.py` and `svl_specific.py` to one's own model_id on SVL web UI.
+For example, if `ego_car_model == 'apollo_6_with_signal'`, one can replace `'9272dd1a-793a-45b2-bff4-3a160b506d75'` in `simulation_utils.py` and `svl_specific.py` with one's own vehicle id (this can be found by clicking the id symbol of the corresponding 'Configuration Name' under the 'Actions' column of the 'Sensor Configurations' table under 'Vehicles Library > Lincoln2017MKZ > Sensor Configurations' on SVL web UI).

 ### Run Fuzzing
 Start Apollo and SVL API only respectively following [the documentation of Running latest Apollo with SVL Simulator](https://www.svlsimulator.com/docs/system-under-test/apollo-master-instructions/).